jrick2/Code-Abe/README.md

 <h3 align="left">A Soon To Be Software Developer</h3>

-🌱 Finish Blind 75 and currently almost finish transitioning to javascript just gotta learn an indepth of how toconnect the API to the front-end.
+🌱 Finish Blind 75 and currently almost finish transitioning to javascript, just gotta learn an indepth of how toconnect the API to the front-end.
 S